Article

 Withholding personal income tax from your Utah employee

 Employers are also responsible for withholding personal income tax from their employee’s payroll.
-Personal income tax, also known as individual income tax or state income tax, is a tax on the income of Utah residents.
-The tax is deducted from the employee’s wages and is withheld by the employer.
+Personal income tax (PIT), also known as individual income tax or state income tax, applies to any employee currently resident in Utah.
+The tax is deducted from the employee’s wages remitted to the government by the employer.

 Deel US Payroll